East Bengal's Alejandro Menendez criticises 'unprofessional' scheduling of Durand Cup, CFL | Goal.com

 East Bengal's Alejandro Menendez criticises 'unprofessional' scheduling of Durand Cup, CFL

 Alejandro Menendez's first outing as East Bengal manager in a Calcutta Football League (CFL) game did not go as planned.
-The Red and Golds were beaten in their season 2019 opener by George Telegraph 1-0 at home.
+The Red and Golds were beaten in their CFL opener by George Telegraph 1-0 at home.

 Despite the loss, the Spaniard chose to see the positives.
 "I am happy with the performance of the players.
 I think our system has been working.
 Another positive aspect is that young players are getting game time.
 I think we managed the game in a good way.
 The other team defended very deep.
 We had three chances to score but we didn't score.
 We couldn't finish.
 In these games, if you don't finish the opposition will take advantage of that."

-East Bengal were on the back foot from the start as the club could register only one fit foreigner for the matchday squad.
-Only defender Marti Crespi started while Jaime Santos was injured.
+East Bengal were on the back foot from the start as the club could register only one fit foreigner - Marti Crespi - for the matchday squad.
 However, Menendez begged to differ, 'Less foreign players isn't a problem.
 We put one player from the academy.
 This is a very positive aspect of this match.

-"In this type of games, it is like trials for these young players.
+"In these type of games, it is like trials for these young players.
 We need to do a deeper analysis."

 "My target is that the team apply on the field what we train.
 Of course, we want to win matches."